The Nintendo Switch 2 requires microSD Express cards for storage expansion due to its need for faster data transfer speeds.

 Estimated Total Storage Requirements: 256-512GB

-I use 1TB of storage on my Xbox Series X, and my Six-Year-Old Son, who has a Series S, has only 512GB of total internal storage, which a lot of it is reserved for the system, leaving him with only 364GB for games, which suits him ok.
+I use 1TB of storage on my Xbox Series X, and my Six-Year-Old Son, who has a Series S, has only 512GB of total internal storage, with a significant portion reserved for the system.
+This leaves him with only 364GB for games, which is sufficient for his needs.
 We sometimes have to swap games around.

 On a Switch 2, you’ll likely have mostly Nintendo games, which are usually much smaller in size, aiming for around 512GB total storage as a starting point (meaning buying a 256GB card).